ACCESS-NRI/ACCESS-Hive-Docs/docs/community_resources/access_workshop_2026/index.md

     In this training, you will learn about how benchcab works, how to run and compare multiple CABLE versions, and various tips and tricks along the way to help you get started.

-??? info "Finding and accessing ACCESS data for model evaluation"
+??? info "ACCESS data catalogues for model evaluation"

     This training introduces the ACCESS-NRI Interactive Data Catalogue, a tool for finding and accessing climate data available to the ACCESS community on NCI.